nickbax/wannacry_monero_tracing/README.md

 xmr_to_bch_transactions.json contains the XMR to BCH ShapeShift API data.

-xmr_to_bch_snapshots.csv contains URLs of waybackmachine snapshots of the XMR to BCH ShapeShift
+bch_to_xmr_archives.csv contains URLs of waybackmachine snapshots of the XMR to BCH ShapeShift.
+Some were mistakenly not archived prior to ShapeShift plugging the leak.